This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 In lieu of the 3:1 ratio, a company may use the debt-to-equity ratio of a comparable Japanese company where a higher ratio is available.
 A foreign company engaged in trade or business in Japan through its branch is also subject to the thin capitalization rule.

-In addition to the thin capitalization rule, an earnings stripping rule was introduced in 2012 with the aim of preventing tax avoidance by limiting the deductibility of interest paid to related persons where it is disproportionate to income.
-Under the rule, where ‘net interest payments to related persons’ exceed 50 percent of ‘adjusted taxable income’, the excess portion is disallowed.
+In addition, an earnings-stripping rule aims to prevent tax avoidance by limiting the deductibility of interest paid to related persons where it is disproportionate to income.
+Under the rule, where ‘net interest payments to related persons’ exceed 50 percent of ‘adjusted taxable income’, the excess interest expense is disallowed and can be carried forward for up to 7 years.

 Interest paid to overseas shareholders or affiliates should also be reviewed from a transfer pricing perspective.